-- 1. Prepare the vent termination coupling by inserting a bird screen.
+- 1. Prepare the vent termination elbow and the air termination elbow (Figure 89, page 73) by inserting bird screens.
 Bird screens must be purchased separately.
-See the parts list at the end of this manual for part numbers. - If using 3-inch piping for an Ultra-230, cut a 4-inch bird screen by placing 3-inch fitting on screen and cutting around it as a template. - 2.
-Maintain the required dimensions of the finished termination piping as shown in Figure 92.
+See the parts list at the end of this manual for part numbers. - a.
+If using 3-inch piping for an Ultra-230, cut a 4-inch bird screen by placing 3-inch fitting on screen and cutting around it as a template. - 2.
+The air piping must terminate in a down-turned 180-degree return bend as shown in Figure 89, page 73.
+Locate the air inlet pipe no further than 2 feet from the center of the vent pipe.
+This placement avoids recirculation of flue products into the combustion air stream.